anshu049/CI_CD_Pipeline_using_jenkins_ansible_and_docker_to_deploy_webapp_on_tomcat_container/README.md

 # CI-CD-Pipeline-using-jenkins-docker-and-ansible
-I have created a CI/CD Pipeline where a java
+I have created a CI/CD Pipeline where a war-file is build from maven project and created a tomcat container and deployed the webapp on the tomcat container using Jenkins, Maven, Ansible and Docker with the help of Dockerfile and Ansible-Playbok by integrating them with each other
 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 PROJECT_OVERVIEW